 "Carlinhos dreams of a job as an office worker"

-"I like to play football and I'm in group 1 of primary school.
-I would like to be a police officer when I grow up."
+"I like football and go to kindergarten.
+I would like to be a mechanic when I grow up."

 "I feel responsible, support my family in difficulties and help our mother with housework.
 My dream is to become a policeman one day and protect other people.
 My mother would like me to become an architect.
 My biggest joys are going to the HOP Centre where I can spend time with my friends.
 Next to that I love going to church."